thomaschaplin/actioneer/README.md

 All logs are in structured JSON for easy parsing and integration with log management tools.

-## Supported Actions and Extensibility Philosophy
+## Supported Actions & Extensibility

 Actioneer intentionally supports only a curated set of built-in actions.
 This design choice ensures:
 - **Efficiency:** All built-in actions are optimized for speed and minimal resource usage.